What causes chronic back pain?

 Chronic Back Pain

-Some individuals may experience mild back pain that resolves on its own, while others may suffer from severe and chronic back pain, significantly affecting their daily lives.
-Therefore, it is essential to understand the underlying causes of back pain in order to seek appropriate treatment promptly.
+Some individuals may experience mild back pain that resolves on its own, while others may suffer from severe and chronic discomfort that significantly affects their daily lives.
+Therefore, it is essential to understand the underlying causes of back pain in order to seek appropriate and timely treatment.

 Why Do We Experience Back Pain?

 Back pain refers to aching, stiffness, tension, or soreness in the back.
-It can result from improper positioning of the spine over extended periods, such as sitting for long hours at work or using a computer with an ergonomic setup that does not suit the user’s proportions and posture.
-Additionally, incorrect movements, such as lifting heavy objects or twisting the neck and back, can lead to chronic back pain over time.
+It may result from improper spinal positioning over extended periods, such as sitting for long hours at work or using a computer setup that does not support proper ergonomics.
+Additionally, incorrect movements—such as lifting heavy objects or twisting the neck or back—can lead to chronic back pain over time.

 Risk Factors for Back Pain:

-• Lack of Physical Activity: Weak muscles around the spine may fail to provide adequate support.
+• Lack of Physical Activity: Weak spinal muscles may provide inadequate support.

-• Obesity or Overweight: Excessive weight places additional strain on the spine.
+• Obesity or Overweight: Excess body weight places additional stress on the spine.

-• Prolonged Sitting: Office work or working on the floor can contribute to discomfort.
+• Prolonged Sitting: Office jobs or floor-based work can contribute to discomfort.

-• Vibrations and Shocks: Activities such as driving or riding motorcycles can cause back pain.
+• Vibrations and Shocks: Activities such as driving or riding motorcycles can trigger pain.

-• Stress or Anxiety: Emotional stress can contribute to physical discomfort.
+• Stress or Anxiety: Emotional stress can contribute to physical muscle tension and discomfort.

 Symptoms of Back Pain: